Importance

 To ensure concrete implementation, AOT has established the Sub-Committee on Sustainable Development and Climate Change under the Board of Directors (Board Oversight) to drive relevant policies and action plans forward.
 This sub-committee is also tasked with closely monitoring the progress and performance of all departments to ensure alignment with AOT’s environmental policy, including key programs related to climate initiatives, such as climate lobbying activities conducted through contributions to trade associations and policy–focused initiative.

-Furthermore, AOT’s environmental management initiatives at all six airports are carried out in accordance with the AOT Corporate Plan for Fiscal Years 2023 – 2027 (Reviewed for FY2024).
-These efforts fall under the Airport Strategic Positioning framework and the company’s Environmental Policy for Airports, reinforcing a unified and compliant approach to environmental governance—strictly adhering to all applicable laws and regulations.
+Furthermore, AOT’s environmental management initiatives at all six airports are carried out in accordance with the AOT Corporate Plan for Fiscal Years 2023 – 2027 (Reviewed for FY2025).
+These efforts fall under the Airport Strategic Positioning framework and the company’s Environmental Policy for Airports, reinforcing a unified and compliant approach to environmental governance – strictly adhering to all applicable laws and regulations.

 Recognizing the urgency and importance of energy management and climate change mitigation, Airports of Thailand Public Company Limited (AOT) has established relevant policies, action plans, and operational guidelines, which include the following:

-Climate Policy and Activities of the Trade Association – Airports Council International (ACI)
+Climate Policy and Trade Association Activities – Airports Council International (ACI)

 Airports Council International (ACI) plays a significant role in mitigating the impacts of climate change through its environmental initiative, the Airport Carbon Accreditation (ACA) program.
 This program encourages airports to reduce CO₂ emissions in order to achieve various levels of carbon accreditation.
 In addition, ACI promotes long-term capacity building among its members, such as the adoption of clean technologies, the reduction of carbon and greenhouse gas emissions, and the pursuit of new market opportunities.